gl1tch0x1/MISP/README.md

    sudo bash misp_config.sh
    ```
 3. **Follow the on-screen instructions.**
-4. **After installation, credentials and access URLs will be provided.**
+4. **After installation, all required services (Apache2, MySQL/MariaDB) will be started and enabled automatically.
+Credentials and access URLs will be provided.**

 ## Output
 - **Credentials:** `/root/misp_credentials.txt`